The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment: Introduction

-Our analysis reveals a counterintuitive trend following the emergence of generative AI.
-Specifically, this emergence leads to a 64\% reduction in the average price.
-However, it is intriguing that this reduction coincides with a remarkable 121\% increase in the number of orders and a consequent 56\% increase in total revenues.
-All estimates are statistically significant.
-This result suggests that rather than displacing artists, generative AI has a positive impact on their income, contributing to the industry's overall prosperity.
+Our analysis reveals a promising effect on market equilibrium following the emergence of generative AI.
+Specifically, although this emergence leads to a 64\% reduction in the average price, the generative AI also leads to a remarkable 121\% increase in order volume and a consequent 56\% increase in overall revenue.
+All effects are statistically significant at the 1\% level.
+In addition, the effects are also economically significant, due to their substantial magnitude.
+The results suggest that generative AI can contribute to a more prosperous market, where each stakeholder benefits: consumers get cheaper services, and human creators and the platform get more orders and revenue.

-We provide a theoretical explanation for this finding using the framework of the supply-and-demand model.
-On one hand, the emergence of generative AI has the potential to reduce demand, as consumers gain the ability to satisfy their needs autonomously using this technology.
-Conversely, generative AI simultaneously increases supply, given that producers become more efficient in their output.
-These two opposing dynamics—reduced demand and increased supply—converge to explain our observed empirical results.

-The paper's findings have significant societal implications.
-Practitioners should integrate generative AI into their workflows rather than resist it.
-Embracing this technology can increase efficiency, ultimately translating to increased revenue.
-Policymakers, on the other hand, should view the increase in total revenue as a broader tax base.
-In this light, encouraging the utilization of generative AI becomes a more favorable approach than imposing restrictions.
-For AI communities, in addition to advocating for greater investment, this study could assuage any unease and guilt that researchers may feel about the potential societal upheaval caused by AI.
+We then examine what types of demand are created by generative AI.
+Orders on the platform are categorized into personal orders and commercial orders, with different licenses.
+We conduct a heterogeneous analysis, showing that the growth of generative AI is mainly driven by personal orders, rather than commercial orders.
+The "tachie" market achieved significantly more revenue through more personal orders at low prices, while the price, volume, and revenue of commercial orders are relatively stable.
+Our results indicate the potential of generative AI for business success by satisfying the "low-end" needs of individual users.

+Finally, we examine who emerges as the primary suppliers in the market.
+Our results show that the incumbents, who registered before the leak, won 97\% of the orders after the leak.
+As a result, they reap most of the benefits of increased order volume and revenue.
+The results rule out the possibility that new entrants using generative AI have taken over the market share of real human creators.

+Our work provides valuable managerial implications.
+First, the increased order volume and overall revenue indicate more jobs and taxes, providing favorable economic evidence of generative AI for policymakers to make supportive AI policies.
+Second, generative AI mainly benefits incumbent creators, suggesting that they should welcome and incorporate generative AI into their workflow to further increase their productivity.
+Third, online platforms can conduct marketing campaigns and improve services specifically for individual users to better exploit the blue ocean driven by generative AI.